 The Riverbed Steelhead Appliances feature a variety of models ranging from sub-1U desktop systems to 5U rack mounted systems.
-All of the models provide top-performance data optimization with 1Mbps speed.
-This document focuses on the Steelhead 250 and 550 Appliances.
-These sub-1U form factor appliances are targeted for use in small to mid-size office environments, supporting up to an estimated 450 users.
+All of the models provide top-performance data optimization with 1Mbps5 speed.
+The Steelhead 520, 1020, 1520, and 2020 Appliances are 1U form factor appliances that can easily be rack-mounted or kept in a server closet.
 The appliances share a common enclosure, which is pictured in Figure 2 below.